chrisstone07/IoTSecCamera/README.md

 ## Installing Dependencies

 This project uses openCV to detect objects in the video feed.
-You can install openCV by using the following [tutorial](http://www.pyimagesearch.com/2016/04/18/install-guide-raspberry-pi-3-raspbian-jessie-opencv-3/).
-I used the Python 2.7 version of the tutorial.
+You can install openCV by using the following [tutorial](https://www.pyimagesearch.com/2019/09/16/install-opencv-4-on-raspberry-pi-4-and-raspbian-buster/).
+I used the Python 3 version of the tutorial.
+Also i recommend installing it using pip rather than compiling from source as it takes a heck lot of time.

 The installation took almost 8 hours (!!) on my Raspberry Pi Zero, but it would be considerably faster on a more powerful board like the Raspberry Pi 3.